gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 [Test]: Specifies that a method represents a single test.

-[SetUp]: Specifies a method that is to be invoked before each test.
+[SetUp]: Specifies a method that will be invoked before each test.

-[TearDown]: Specifies a method that is to be invoked after each test.
+[TearDown]: Specifies a method that will be invoked after each test.

 **3-** Go to the AssemblyInfo.cs Property file